High School Course Options: What Are the Choices and Can They Save Money on College?

 A Multitude of Other Options

-Mentorship, internships, marketing programs (like DECA), STEM, teacher academy, other career academies, career technology schools, service learning, and ROTC are just a few of the vast number of additional options available to high school students today.
+Mentorship, internships, marketing programs (like DECA), STEM, teacher academy, other career academies, career and technical education schools, service learning, and Junior ROTC are just a few of the vast number of additional options available to high school students today.

-- Students get away from sitting at a desk and makes their day more interesting.
+- Students get away from sitting at a desk and make their day more interesting.

 - They connect with experiences a student wouldn’t otherwise receive.